This tasty pomegranate French toast recipe is as tasty as it is nutritious. It boasts plant-based fiber and protein!

 Pomegranate French Toast

 - ¼ tsp ground nutmeg, divided

-- 6 slices whole-grain bread
+- 6 slices whole-grain bread gluten free, if necessary

 - ¼ cup chopped pecans